 System Architecture#

-oxo-flow is organized as a Cargo workspace with four crates that form a layered architecture.
+oxo-flow is organized as a Cargo workspace with three crates that form a layered architecture.

 Workspace Layout#